Glenn Stok likes to explore exciting activities that have captivating value. He writes about it to share the experience with his readers.

 My Spelunking Adventure

-That’s it?
-We all looked at that hole in the ground, and two girls said they would wait for the rest of us to come back out.
-They decided to wait by the van.
+Two girls in our group said they would wait for the rest of us to come back out.

-Four of us decided we’d go along with our leader, who said he would go first and that we should follow one at a time.
-He asked who wanted to be last and he gave that trusted fellow a bunch of huge candles and matches.
+Four of us decided we’d go along with our leader.
+He said he would go first and that we should follow one at a time.
+He asked who wanted to be last, and he gave that trusted fellow a bunch of candles and matches.

 The fellow with the candles entered right after me.
 He did it the right way.
 Head first, like everyone else.
 Stupid me.
-I ended up pushing myself along feet first for quite some time, trying to keep up with the three others in front of me.
-They found it a lot easier pulling themselves along elbow by elbow.
+I ended up pushing myself along, feet first for quite some time, trying to keep up with the three others in front of me.
+They found it a lot easier pulling themselves along, elbow by elbow.

 The guy behind me took his time finding dry spots where the water wasn’t dripping to position each candle.
 So he didn’t mind that I was slowing him down.

-We finally got to a larger opening after crawling underground through a tunnel for some time.
+We finally got to a larger cavity after crawling underground through a tunnel for some time.
 The leader and two others who were ahead of me were actually standing.
 It gave them a chance to stretch.

 I couldn’t wait until I worked my way to that space, pulling myself elbow by elbow.
-Once I got there the leader said, “This is the belly of the beast.”
+Once I got there, the leader said, “This is the belly of the beast.”
 I truly felt like I was in an animal’s stomach.

 Over in one corner was a cavity in the wall that went straight up.
 I went in and pointed my flashlight up into the opening.
 When I came out, everyone else wanted to check it out too.

-As we came back to the entrance I could see the light of day shining in.
-It had been raining and the sky was cloudy, but we were so used to the dark that the subdued light of the cloudy day still bothered our eyes for a while.
+As we came back to the entrance, I could see the light of day shining in.
+It had been raining, and the sky was cloudy, but we were so used to the dark that the subdued light of the overcast day still bothered our eyes for a while.

 © 2010 Glenn Stok